4kp3ntest/Kioku/Hack/Boxes/Phoenix/stack_zero/WRITEDOWN.md

-Very easy to crack but nevertheless provides two new concepts
+Very easy to crack, nevertheless provides two new concepts:

-- structs -> looks pretty transparent in assembler
+- structs: looks pretty transparent in assembler -> user space/programmer aid
 - volatile variables

 (reminder) volatile: retrieval of value can not be optimized and is always taken from hardware reg